ak-asu/ProjectIAM/demo/DEPLOYMENT.md

 This script will:
 1. Stop and remove any existing containers
 2. Start the Hardhat blockchain node (if not already running)
-3. Start the schema HTTP server (if not already running)
+3. Deploy smart contracts to the local Hardhat network
+4. Auto-detect Docker bridge gateway IP for Hardhat connectivity
+5. Generate issuer DID from deployed contract
+6. Configure environment variables with detected IPs
-4. Build and start all Docker containers (MongoDB, Backend, Frontend)
+7. Build and start all Docker containers (MongoDB, Backend, Frontend)
-5. Wait for all services to be ready
+8. Wait for all services to be ready
-6. Display the URLs for accessing the services
+9. Display the URLs for accessing the services

 ### Shutdown Everything